-The University Police Administrative Division consists of the Chief of Police, Deputy Chief of Police, a Budget Manager, and three Lieutenants.
+The University Police Administrative Division consists of the Chief of Police, Deputy Chief of Police, a Budget Manager, and a Lieutenant.
 They each have unique responsibilities and are accountable for the day to day operational and policy decision making.
 They make final recommendations to the Chief on operational, promotional and disciplinary matters.
 These commanders and supervisors also serve in a variety of ways to carry out the mission of the Police Department.

 The Patrol Division consists of 14 sworn police officers and 1 non sworn security guard that fall under the direction of Lieutenant Laura Bennett.
 This division is responsible for maintaining a safe environment for the Universities property, students, staff and visitors to the campus.
 This division maintains an around the clock, year-round presence.